MeltwaterArchive/storyplayer/v2/modules/shell/index.md

 The __UNIX Shell__ module allows you to start and stop child processes that run on the same computer that _storyplayer_ is running on.

-The source code for this Prose module can be found in these PHP classes:
+The source code for this Storyplayer module can be found in these PHP classes:

 * `Prose\ExpectsShell`
 * `Prose\FromShell`